pilot2254/steam-playtime-farmer/README.md

 When you set `customStatus` in config, it displays as a non-Steam game at the top of your playing status, while your actual games farm playtime below it.

 Example:
-- Profile shows: "In non-Steam game: Grinding cards 🎮"
+- Profile shows: "In non-Steam game: My custom status"
 - Games CS2, TF2, Dota 2 accumulate playtime

 Leave `customStatus` as empty string `""` for no custom status.